s0lari/Decoy-sploit/README.md

 ## Invoke-ReverseDnsLookup

 This will look for PTR records associated with IP ranges.
 Configure your DNS server to log DNS, forward these logs to your SIEM, create a decoy PTR record for various ranges that you use (use a decent name), but ensure the associated IP isn't genuine.
 Log whenever this PTR record is queried from your DNS server.

+## Find-DomainShare / Invoke-ShareFinder

+Pretty simple - create a share on a random system that is domain joined, and log all attempts to access the share, send logs to SIEM, alert, winning!
+Ensure that this share is not added to users generally and would specifically take someone going to the machine directly to view the share resources.